himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 1. Train a model (`executor.run()`)
 2. Return a target metric on validation data (`executor.run()` returns the specified metric)

-Now, we finished defining objective function. :tada:
+Now, we finished defining objective function.
 Let's write Optuna stuff for launching optimization!
 In Optuna, we create a study object and pass the objective function to the `optimize()` method as follows.
 You can specify something; a way to save a result of optimization, a sampler for searching hyperparameters (TPESampler is based on Bayesian Optimization),